ZodiarkDuoDecim/Final-Fantasy-XII-Revenant-Job-System/Readme.md

 5. Rename the ISO file to `ff12zj.iso`.
 6. Run `patch.exe` to inject the mod files from `bin_izjs` into `ff12zj.iso`.

-After the process is complete, open the modified ISO with an emulator of your choice.
+After the process is complete, open the modified ISO with an emulator or play with OPL as your option.
 If the installation was successful, you will see the new title screen.

 ## Ownership & Permissions